-This will send an email to the address you used for the Username providing instructions for the user to acquire and install the software (see Email Notifications for further details on notification).
+This will send email to the address you used for the Username providing instructions for the user to acquire and install the software (see Email Notifications for further details on notification).
 You will receive an email message when this user completes Registration so you can perform Validation.

 Validation allows you to make certain that the Account you provisioned wasn't intercepted by an intruder before permitting access to Organization data.
 After the provisioned user goes through Registration, you will as noted receive an email notification indicating that he/she is ready for Validation.
 Speak to this person and verify that they carried out the Registration to be absolutely sure, then:

 - Return to Administer Users

 - Choose the target Username from the list of Users

 This will generate notification email for the end-user to inform them that the Account is ready to be used.
 Their first subsequent Login transfers the keys necessary for them to access Organization content - though no content is transferred to them, as it must be shared using traditional or existing collaboration software methods and/ or infrastructure - a core principle of SSProtect in supplementing existing systems with compatibility.

 This display includes additional facilities for Organization-specific configuration.